jango-blockchained/mcp-freecad/docs/CONNECTION_METHODS.md

 1. **Launcher Mode** (Recommended) - Uses AppRun from an extracted AppImage to execute FreeCAD with our script
 2. **Wrapper Mode** - Runs FreeCAD in a subprocess with direct module imports
 3. **Server Mode** - Connects to a running FreeCAD instance via sockets
+4. **RPC Mode** - Connects to a running FreeCAD instance via XML-RPC
-4. **Bridge Mode** - Uses CLI-based communication with the FreeCAD executable
+5. **Bridge Mode** - Uses CLI-based communication with the FreeCAD executable
-5. **Mock Mode** - Simulates FreeCAD for testing when no real FreeCAD is available
+6. **Mock Mode** - Simulates FreeCAD for testing when no real FreeCAD is available

 The system will try these methods in the order listed above by default, unless a specific method is configured.